BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-I'd say most Americans would enjoy a story about a person striking out into the wilderness, building a home with their own hands, and creating a mostly self-sufficient life for themselves (gardening, etc.) whilst happily enmeshed in nature.
+I'd say most Americans would enjoy a story about a person striking out into the wilderness, building their own home, and creating a mostly self-sufficient life (gardening and so on).
-Also and especially, it would be that they'd do so alone or with just one or two other people; the US is also culturally individualistic.
+Also and especially, it would be that they'd do so alone or with just one or two other people: the US is quite culturally individualistic.
 Richard Proenneke - a famous homesteader in the Alaskan wilderness, and Chris McCandless (the subject of the book "Into the Wild") come to mind.
 </p>

 <p>
 A family friend of ours married into a family from Finland.
-My father said it once came up in conversation that one of the young men on the American side had gone out into the forest and built a small treehouse.
+My father said it once came up in conversation that one of the young men on the American side had gone out into the forest and built a cabin or treehouse.
-Someone from the Finnish side commented that that would be rare in Finland.
+Someone from the Finnish side commented that that would be unusual in Finland.
-Apparently they meant, in particular, doing a project like that alone (individualism).
+Apparently they meant, in particular, doing a project like that alone (individualism) would be rare unusual in Finland.
 Ruralism and individualism.
 </p>

 <hr/>

 <p>
-The loneliness of ruralistic individualism creates a key narrative tension in the book.
+The loneliness of ruralistic individualism creates a key narrative tension.
-There's Sam's love of nature and solitude on the one hand, and his love of people and companionship on the other.
+There's Sam's love of nature and solitude on one side, and his love of people and companionship on the other.
 </p>

 <p>
-Ms. George handles that tension with great care.
+Ms. George handles that tension with great nuance.
 In part, she handles it through Sam's bond with his pet falcon.
 That's an independent truth: pets can be great "friends".
 </p>